-- When it's done, pay your special attention to the link with the nofollow statuses and to the ones with Penalty Risk over 70%— these links need to be investigated in the first place.
+- When it's done, pay special attention to the links with the nofollow statuses and to the ones with Penalty Risk over 70%— these links need to be investigated in the first place.

-I would highly recommend keeping fingers firmly on pulse with your links and monitoring your link building progress on a regular basis.
+I would highly recommend keeping your finger firmly on the pulse and monitoring your link building progress on a regular basis.